SAP/sap-btp-service-operator/README.md

 ## Troubleshooting and Support

-### Service Instance in `Delete Failed` State: Unable to Create Binding
+### Cannot create a binding because service instance is in `Delete Failed` state

 The deletion of my service instance failed.
-To fix the failure, I have to create a service binding, but I can't do this because the instance is in the `Delete  Failed` state.
+To fix the failure, I have to create a service binding, but I can't do that because the instance is in the `Delete  Failed` state.

 **Solution**

-To overcome this issue, use the `force_k8s_binding` query param when you create a service binding and set it to `true` (`force_k8s_binding=true`).
-You can do & this   either with the BTP CLI [bind](https://help.sap.com/docs/btp/btp-cli-command-reference/btp-create-services-binding) command or 'Create a Service Binding' [Service Manager API](https://api.sap.com/api/APIServiceManager/resource/Platforms).
+Use the `force_k8s_binding` query param when creating the service binding and set it to `true` (`force_k8s_binding=true`).
+Use either the BTP CLI [bind](https://help.sap.com/docs/btp/btp-cli-command-reference/btp-create-services-binding) command or 'Create a Service Binding' [Service Manager API](https://api.sap.com/api/APIServiceManager/resource/Platforms).

 btp cli Example